finite-element/finite-element-course/doc/source/quadrature.rst

 Extending Legendre-Gauß quadrature to two dimensions
 ----------------------------------------------------

-We can form a unit square by taking the cartesian product of two unit
+We can form a unit square by taking the Cartesian product of two unit
 intervals: `(0, 1)\otimes (0, 1)`.
 Similarly, we can form a quadrature
 rule on a unit square by taking the product of two interval quadrature
 rules: